Replication crisis: Across fields

 A 2016 survey by Nature on 1,576 researchers who took a brief online questionnaire on reproducibility found that more than 70% of researchers have tried and failed to reproduce another scientist's experiment results (including 87% of chemists, 77% of biologists, 69% of physicists and engineers, 67% of medical researchers, 64% of earth and environmental scientists, and 62% of all others), and more than half have failed to reproduce their own experiments.
 But fewer than 20% had been contacted by another researcher unable to reproduce their work.
 The survey found that fewer than 31% of researchers believe that failure to reproduce results means that the original result is probably wrong, although 52% agree that a significant replication crisis exists.
 Most researchers said they still trust the published literature.
+In 2010, Fanelli (2010) found that 91.5% of psychiatry/psychology studies confirmed the effects they were looking for, and concluded that the odds of this happening (a positive result) was around five times higher than in fields such as astronomy or geosciences.
+Fanelli argued that this is because researchers in "softer" sciences have fewer constraints to their conscious and unconscious biases.

 Early analysis of result-blind peer review, which is less affected by publication bias, has estimated that 61% of result-blind studies in biomedicine and psychology have led to null results, in contrast to an estimated 5% to 20% in earlier research.

+In 2021, a study conducted by University of California, San Diego found that papers that cannot be replicated are more likely to be cited.
+Nonreplicable publications are often cited more even after a replication study is published.

 Causes

+There are many proposed causes for the replication crisis.

+Historical and sociological causes

-The replication crisis may be triggered by the "generation of new data and scientific publications at an unprecedented rate" that leads to the "desperation to publish or perish" and a failure to adhere to good scientific practice.
+The replication crisis may be triggered by the "generation of new data and scientific publications at an unprecedented rate" that leads to "desperation to publish or perish" and failure to adhere to good scientific practice.

-Historical and sociological roots

-Predictions of an impending crisis in the quality control mechanism of science can be traced back several decades.
-Derek de Solla Price—considered the father of scientometrics, the quantitative study of science—predicted that science could reach "senility" as a result of its own exponential growth.
+Predictions of an impending crisis in the quality-control mechanism of science can be traced back several decades.
+Derek de Solla Price—considered the father of scientometrics, the quantitative study of science—predicted in 1963 that science could reach "senility" as a result of its own exponential growth.
 Some present-day literature seems to vindicate this "overflow" prophecy, lamenting the decay in both attention and quality.

-Historian Philip Mirowski offers another reading of the crisis in his 2011 book Science-Mart: Privatizing American Science.
-Mirowski uses the word Mart as a metaphor for the commodification of science.
-In his analysis, the quality of science collapses when it becomes a commodity being traded in a market.
-He argues his case by tracing the decay of science to the decision of major corporations to close their in-house laboratories.
-They outsourced their work to universities in an effort to reduce costs and increase profits.
-The corporations subsequently moved their research away from universities to an even cheaper option – Contract Research Organizations.
+Historian Philip Mirowski argues that the decline of scientific quality can be connected to its commodification, especially spurred by major corporations' profit-driven decision to outsource their research to universities and contract research organizations.